Multisensor Multiobject Tracking with Improved Sampling Efficiency: Review of Graph-based Multisensor mot

-In what follows, we will review the system model, and the corresponding statistical formulation of graph-based \ac{mot} using multiple sensors as presented in \cite{MeyBraWilHla:J17,MeyKroWilLauHlaBraWin:J18}.
-Graph-based \ac{mot} will be combined with a Gaussian mixture representation and \ac{pf}-based processing in Section~\ref{sec:PFMessages}.
+We will first discuss the concept of \ac{po} states and then review the \ac{spa} messages that will later be calculated based on \ac{pf}.
+A summary of the system model and corresponding factor graph can be found in the supplementary material \cite{ZhaMey:J23a}.
+Graph-based \ac{mot} will be combined with a Gaussian mixture representation and \ac{pf}-based processing in Section ~\ref{sec:PFMessages}.